QR1.6.3 A Paradigm Shift

 One experiment after another is returning null results: No new particles, no new dimensions, no new symmetries.”
 (Hossenfelder, 2018).

-It is equally obvious that physics has been adding new axioms to explain new facts for a while now.
+It is also obvious that physics has been adding new axioms to explain new facts for a while now.
 Particles and fields have increased but not their predictions.
 Gravitons were assumed to explain gravity, but predicted nothing new.
 Virtual particles with mass were assumed to explain neutron decay, but again predicted nothing.
-A Higgs field was assumed to explain how those particles had mass, but this also led nowhere.
+A Higgs field was assumed to explain how those particles had mass, but it also led nowhere.
 The field has increased in complexity but has made no breakthrough in decades, suggesting the need for a paradigm shift.

 Next